rsalmei/clearly/README.md

 ![capture](img/clearly_capture.png?raw=true)

-This will show all activity in the pool, both tasks and workers events.
+This will show all activity in the celery cluster, both tasks and workers events.

 At any moment, you can CTRL+C out of the capturing client, and rest assured the server continues to gather all updates seamlessly.